serock/pla-util/README.md

 * See the [Dependencies](../../wiki/Dependencies) page on the wiki for software packages that should be installed before attempting to build.

-## How to Build the Program with GNAT Studio and GNAT Community Edition
+## How to Build the Program with GNAT Studio
 1. Use git to clone this repository.
 2. Launch `gnatstudio`, select **Open existing project**, and browse to the `pla_util.gpr` project file.
 3. Use GNAT Studio's **Build All** toolbar button to build the project, or try **Build** > **Project** > **Build All**.